New Mexico Early College High School Definition:

 - Demonstrate new ways of integrating levels of schooling to better serve the intellectual and developmental needs of young people.

-- The school’s small size (approximately 125 students per year) will provide the opportunity for individualized attention.
+- The school’s small size will provide the opportunity for individualized attention.

 - It enables highly motivated students to move in four years from ninth grade through the first two years of college.